Arizona Down Payment Assistance · Cornerstone First Mortgage · NMLS #173855 Call Mike Certo · (480) 296-6513

 Two-line summary

-- Forgivable DPA: no second-mortgage payment, but the first-mortgage rate is usually 0.25–0.75% higher to fund the eventual forgiveness.
+• Forgivable DPA: No second-mortgage payment, but the first-mortgage first-mortgage pricing is structured to fund the assistance to fund the eventual forgiveness.
 You "pay" via rate.

-- Repayable DPA: first-mortgage rate stays close to market, but you carry a separate 10-year second-mortgage payment at 1–2% above the first rate.
+• Repayable DPA: First-mortgage rate stays close to market, but you carry a separate 10-year second-mortgage payment with its own pricing.
 You "pay" via a second monthly bill.

 How forgivable DPA actually pays for itself